dnndev/xmp-docs/tutorials/5_displaying-feedback-form-data.md

 1. In Tutorials 3 and 4, we used the **FormView** module.
 This is useful if we just want to display a form.
 However, since we'll be displaying the data from that form as well, we'll need to use the main XMod Pro module.
 So, open a page on your site and place an XMod Pro module instance on that page, configuring it to use the "Feedback Form" form.
 2. Ensure you're logged-in as Host or SuperUser.
 3. We're going to create a new view.
 Open the [Control Panel](../control-panel.md) and click the **+** button to create a new **View**.
 4. Give your view the name **CustomerFeedback**.
-The [Code Editor](../code-editor.md) will open with some boilerplate code.
+The [View Editor](../view-editor.md) will open with some boilerplate code.
 Delete all the text — we'll type our own.
 5. Enter the following view definition into the Code Editor and click **Save**:

     ```html